Butch Songin

-Edward F. "Butch" Songin (May 11, 1924 – May 12, 1976) was a quarterback for the Boston College Eagles, the Hamilton Tiger-Cats of the Canadian Rugby Union, and for the American Football League's Boston Patriots and the New York Titans.
-He also was an All-American defenseman for the BC Eagles ice hockey team.
+Edward F. "Butch" Songin (May 11, 1924 – May 12, 1976) was a quarterback for the Boston College Eagles, the Hamilton Tiger-Cats of the Canadian Rugby Union, and for the American Football League (AFL)'s Boston Patriots and the New York Titans.
+He was also an All-American defenseman for the BC Eagles ice hockey team.

 College career

 From 1947 to 1949, Songin was the starting quarterback for the Boston College Eagles.
 He completed 192 of 385 passes for 2,534 yards, 30 touchdowns, and 24 interceptions, and ran 117 times for 164 yards.

 Songin was a Hockey All-American for Boston College in 1948.
 He was a member of the 1948–1949 national championship team.
 He was captain of the 1949–50 squad and also won All-American.
 He was a founding member of the Pike's Peak Hockey Club.
 Today it is Boston College's oldest hockey booster organizations.
 Songin also played 1 game for the Worcester Warriors of the Eastern Hockey League during the 1954–55 season.
 His nephew Tom Songin played right wing for the Boston Bruins.